Piriformis syndrome, a really pain….in the butt

 Stretching - One of my favorite yoga stretches for the piriformis is pigeon pose.
 This effective pose will target not only the piriformis, but the glutes and deep hip rotators, however, if your piriformis is tight because of too much internal rotation, it’s far better to stretch the adductors to take some stress off the piriformis.

-Once the soft tissue dysfunction is removed, strengthening the glutes is recommended for lasting results.
-We suggest seeing a physical therapist for specific exercises to strengthen weak muscles will keep this problem from ruining your next run.
+Once the soft tissue dysfunction is removed, strengthening the glutes, core and hip flexors is recommended for lasting results.
+I suggest a corrective exercise specialist, personal trainer or physical therapist for specific exercises to strengthen weak muscles will keep this problem from ruining your next run.